orbeon/orbeon-forms-doc/xforms/tutorial.md

 Java provides the cross-platform environment in which Orbeon Forms runs.

 If you don't have Java installed yet, download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html.

-_NOTE: If you use a Mac with Mac OS X, you probably have Java already installed on your machine, but if not visit <http: support.apple.com="" kb="" dl1572="">.
-Then follow the instructions to install Java._

 ### Downloading and installing Apache Tomcat